Business support for farmers and growers in Scotland:

 - Scottish Agricultural Organisation Society (SAOS)

 Scotland's experts on co-operative and collaborative strategies, structures and management.
 They provide a comprehensive range of development and consultancy services, supported by The Scottish Government

-The SAC organic farming website is a free information resource for organic farmers and for farmers thinking about converting to organic.
+The SRUC organic farming website is a free information resource for organic farmers and for farmers thinking about converting to organic.

 - Scottish Government 'Organic web site'

 The Scottish Government has worked with stakeholders through the Scottish Organic Forum to develop an Organic Action Plan (published March 2011).
 The Action Plan reflects the shared agenda for the sector, with actions being taken forward by all parties concerned with growing the organic food and drink supply chain in Scotland.